mondeja/latex-ji18n/README.md

 ## Install

-You need a `pdflatex` binary available at the PATH.
+You need a `pdflatex` binary available at your system PATH.
 Then run:

 ```bash
 pip install latex-ji18n